jacobemery/install_oracle_z/README.md

 - Minumum of 2GB RAM and 10GB (+16GB if using ASM) of disk space.

 ## Instructions:
-From your RHEL server as root, complete the following steps:
+Complete the following steps to setup your Ansible Controller, which will manage your database servers.
+Written and tested for RHEL server:
 ### 1. Install git
 ```
-dnf install git
+sudo dnf install git
 ```
 ### 2. Clone this repository
 ```